 - You can’t be a European Union Citizen.

-- Being in a legal status in Spain and not having the entry forbidden to the country is necessary.
+- Being in legal status in Spain and not having the entry forbidden to the country is necessary.

 - Possessing sufficient economic funds in order to maintain yourself in the country for 1 or 2 years (depending on the length of your stay).
 That is measured with a monthly 100% of the IPREM.

 - Having a private or public medical insurance contract with full coverage in Spain.
+You can learn more about the health insurance requirements here.

 - You will have to be admitted to the course/university you are planning to study at.